 What Is HDR?From Wikipedia: "In computer graphics and photography, high dynamic range imaging (HDRI) is a set of techniques that allow a far greater dynamic range of exposures (i.e. a large difference between light and dark areas) than normal digital imaging techniques.
 The intention of HDRI is to accurately represent the wide range of intensity levels found in real scenes ranging from direct sunlight to the deepest shadows."

 , the technique enables you to record a greater range of tonal detail than a given camera could capture in a single photo.
 You can find more theory about HDR elsewhere on the web, here I'd just like to present the 'how to do it' and a few of my first experiences.

 .
 As this technique requires more shots of a same scene, there shouldn't be much movement - or the flowing water will be blurred, walking people will look like ghosts etc.

 , where inevitably a part of your shot will be either overexposed or underexposed.
 A typical example is taking a photo of a bright summit from a dark valley.
 In such conditions your camera can not only adapt to the contrast but is because of that high contrast also not able to reproduce the whole range of colours.

 When decided to do a HDR image, plan first how to take 3 - 5 (or more) pictures of the same scene:

 Having with you a small and light tripod is possible also in mountains.
 Remember - when handling with your camera, there should be no moves!
 Even with the 'bracketing' function (see below #2) you can never take more completely identical pictures without a tripod.

 It enables you to take for example 3 consecutive shots, where the first one is properly exposed, the second one is overexposed (you can set the amount, for example 2/3) and the third one is underexposed.
 If you don't have a 'bracketing' function you will have to change exposition manually - let's say on +1 and on -1, or on +2/3 and on -2/3.
 Doing it manually, it's worth taking more than 3 pictures - 5 for example.

 , for example setting it to 2 seconds.
 Then release the button and take hands off.

 Doing so, you will bring home for example 3 pictures of a scene, like shown below:

 You merge your pictures with the command: File -> Automate -> Merge to HDR...

 The PS prompts you to choose your set of pictures and to decide whether to take it for granted that they are aligned or to make the program to align them if some movement occured when taking pictures.
 I found sharpness to be one serious problem of HDR images, so I almost allways use the program to check alignment, even if this procedure takes really a lot of time (many minutes - depending on resolution).

 After the program is done with computing on your set of pictures, you can preview the outcome.
 You can exclude one or more pictures in the set, see if excluding a (bad) picture will improve sharpness etc. Then you confirm the outcome and make the program to compute one single HDR image

 (as opposed to the usual 16 or 8-bits).
 These extra bits are well used to cope with the dynamic range, using floating point numbers for that.
 But here another problem occurs.
 Your computer display (or print out) can only show a fixed brightness scale.
 That's why the HDR image which appears on your screen doesn't look any special at all.
 The next step will be to convert it into an ordinary 8 or 16-bit image

 So, having your original HDR, save it to be able to play with it later.
 It has only an archiving purpose for now.
 Don't be surprised if the file is very large - you have to save all those bits.

 Now use a Photoshop command: Image -> Mode -> 8 Bits/Channel...

 changes the scene dramatically.
 You get an unusually bright preview, but as it originally is, it will offer you very vivid, unnatural colours.
 Play with the outcome.
 Don't change the curve at all and see the outcome.
 You can later decrease the saturation and luminance of colours to make your photo more natural.
 But it will still look very unusual.
 Below is one of its examples:

 command.
 The result is in the middle.
 Then I play a bit more with curves, colour vividness, saturation etc., sharpen the image and get something out of it.
 The picture on the right looks very unnatural, but I wanted to show the extreme.
 See how colours are vivid, how there's no black rocks in the cave behind the waterfall and how there's not much overexposed sands.
 Contrasts were handled even too much, the picture is flat, lacking depth.

 .
 Below is a comparaison between a non-HDR image (on the left) and a HDR image (on the right).
 The latter still shows vivid colours and a better contrast handling.
 However tastes might be different.

 They resemble water colour paintings or other graphical techniques.
 So, why not playing a bit further?
 You can use your HDRs as a starting point to create some painting-like effects.
 Below you cane see a simulation of: oil painting, graphic and water colour painting.
 Have fun!

-A Few ExamplesHere are a few HDR examples on SP: 1 2 3 4 5
+Here are a few HDR examples on SP: 1 2 3 4 5

 .
 I have a tube to put the dia at the end of camera lens.
 No movement can occur (I can do it without a tripod) and it's easy to make 5 shots of different exposure.
 I was very satisfied with the result, even if the resolution was lower than obtained by using a scanner.
-One example is here.
+One example is here